photo of

 Research area Population Health

-A/Prof Peters also leads or co-leads several projects aiming to improve the diagnosis of food allergy, understand the immune mechanisms underpinning the natural resolution of food allergy, and collaborates on RCTs on the prevention and treatment of food allergy.
-She has published over 90 peer-reviewed journal articles, received >$10mil in research funding and is involved in updating international guidelines on the diagnosis of food allergy.
+Associate Professor Peters also leads or co-leads several projects aiming to improve the diagnosis of food allergy, understand the immune mechanisms underpinning the natural resolution of food allergy, and collaborate on randomised control trials (RCTs) on the prevention and treatment of food allergy.
+She has published over 90 peer-reviewed journal articles, received over $10 million in research funding and is involved in updating international guidelines on the diagnosis of food allergy.

-A/Prof Rachel Peters is head of the epidemiology stream of the Population Allergy research group at the Murdoch Children's Research Institute.
-She leads a research program using large, longitudinal, population-based studies to understand the causes...
+Associate Professor Rachel Peters is head of the epidemiology stream of the Population Allergy research group at the Murdoch Children's Research Institute.
+She leads a research program using large, longitudinal, population-based studies to understand...

-A/Prof Peters also leads or co-leads several projects aiming to improve the diagnosis of food allergy, understand the immune mechanisms underpinning the natural resolution of food allergy, and collaborates on RCTs on the prevention and treatment of food allergy.
-She has published over 90 peer-reviewed journal articles, received >$10mil in research funding and is involved in updating international guidelines on the diagnosis of food allergy.
+Associate Professor Peters also leads or co-leads several projects aiming to improve the diagnosis of food allergy, understand the immune mechanisms underpinning the natural resolution of food allergy, and collaborate on randomised control trials (RCTs) on the prevention and treatment of food allergy.
+She has published over 90 peer-reviewed journal articles, received over $10 million in research funding and is involved in updating international guidelines on the diagnosis of food allergy.

 Top Publications